Ivey Hall: History

 The building was designed by Frederick Strouts and built between 1878 and 1880.
 Strouts modelled the design on Rothamsted Manor in Hertfordshire.
-Originally, it was used as an accommodation building for students and the director of the School of Agriculture.
-Later on, it became the university's library.
+In 1881 a west wing was added onto the building to provide student accommodation, with the 1881 extension designed by Strouts.
+Later on, the building became the university's library.
 In 1954, it was named after William Ivey (1838–1892), the inaugural head of the teaching institution.
 It is one of the earliest large buildings built in permanent materials in Canterbury and the earliest large structure in New Zealand of Jacobethan architecture still in existence.
-It has been extended several times, with the 1881 extension designed by Strouts, the west wing was designed in 1918 by John Guthrie, and Cecil Wood designed the Memorial Hall in 1923.
+The west wing was extended in 1918 with John Guthrie as architect.